nilsmango/project7III/content/water/_index.md

 <p>* Premium features.
 Paid upgrade required to unlock these features fully.</p>
 </div>

-**If you want to help test Tracker, enter your email below** and you will get an invitation soon after (iPhone only at the moment)!
+**If you want to help test Water, enter your email below** and you will get an invitation soon after (iPhone only at the moment)!

 <iframe src="https://embeds.beehiiv.com/027d2f73-51e7-4d95-8776-d32e01222bfc?slim=true" data-test-id="beehiiv-embed" height="52" frameborder="0" scrolling="no" style="margin: 0; border-radius: 0px !important; background-color: transparent;"></iframe>

-{{ image_sets(path="content/tracker/7III Tracker Downwind Foiling Tracker.jpg", format="auto", op="fit_width", quality=100, alt="The iPhone App 7III Tracker showing a map with the path of a downwind foiling run", caption='A downwind run a day keeps the doctor away.') }}
+{{ image_sets(path="content/water/7III Tracker Downwind Foiling Tracker.jpg", format="auto", op="fit_width", quality=100, alt="The iPhone App 7III Water showing a map with the path of a downwind foiling run", caption='A downwind run a day keeps the doctor away.') }}

-Check our [privacy policy](/tracker/privacy-policy) and [terms & conditions](/tracker/terms-and-conditions) for 7III Tracker.
+Check our [privacy policy](/water/privacy-policy) and [terms & conditions](/water/terms-and-conditions) for 7III Water.

 <div class="footnote-definition"><p>iPhone and Apple Watch are trademarks of Apple Inc., registered in the United States and other countries.</p>
 </div>